jay23606/minimal-htmx/README.md

 I've also added an 'Active Search' example for both ASP (classic, JScript) and ASPX (C# web forms) and the min-htmx project has a Razor page usage example (cshtml)

-Demo of hx-class.js extension that lets you dynamically add attributes to elements in a similar fashion that class lets you add CSS classes but it uses yaml:
+Demo of hx-class.js extension that lets you dynamically add attributes to elements in a similar fashion that class lets you add CSS classes but it uses yaml (uses htmx from htmx.org and external yaml parser):

 https://raw.githack.com/jay23606/minimal-htmx/master/ex3.html